Russian oligarchs failed to get off EU blacklist

 Kantor is a Russian fertiliser tycoon who used to front the European Jewish Congress, an NGO in Brussels.

-Mazepin is the 24-year-old Formula 1 racing driver and son of a Russian chemicals oligarch, who won a case at the EU court in Luxembourg last year freeing him to compete in European events, but who remains under an EU ban in other terms.
+Mazepin is a 24-year-old racing driver and son of a Russian chemicals oligarch, who won a case at the EU court in Luxembourg last year freeing him to compete in European races, but who remains under an EU ban in other terms.

 Usmanov is a metals baron and Russia's 12th richest man, whose family-trust-owned yacht, the Dilbar, worth €700m, was impounded by Germany.